If you love God’s word, you will want to understand the New Testament genres.

 - Reveals the future given by God (Rev. 1:1)

 - Through a mediator or an angel (Rev. 1:1; 22:16)

 - Who delivers the disclosure to a seer/prophet (Rev. 1:1)

 - Using symbolism (Rev. 1:20; 7:4–8)

-Having an idea of literary genre is an essential ingredient in understanding the various books of Scripture.
-If we misunderstand the genre, we risk misunderstanding the meaning that the author intended (both to their original audience and applying it to our lives!).
-But once we get the genre, God speaks even more clearly to us and helps us find our next steps in knowing and following him.
+Knowing the literary genre is essential for understanding the various books of Scripture.
+If we misunderstand the genre, we risk misunderstanding the author’s meaning (both to their original audience and applying it to our lives!).
+But once we get the genre, God speaks even more clearly and helps us find our next steps in knowing and following him.